 For split bearers and DAPS bearers, routing is performed in the transmitting PDCP entity.

-A PDCP entity associated with DRB can be configured by upper layers TS 38.331 [3] to use header compression.
-In this version of the specification, the robust header compression protocol (ROHC) and the Ethernet header compression protocol (EHC) are supported.
+A PDCP entity associated with DRB can be configured by upper layers TS 38.331 [3] to use header compression or uplink data compression (UDC).
+In this version of the specification, the robust header compression protocol (ROHC), the Ethernet header compression protocol (EHC) and UDC are supported.
 Each header compression protocol is independently configured for a DRB.

 Figure 4.2.2-1: PDCP layer, functional view